karmi/retire/README.markdown

     end
 ```

+Note, that the index will ve created with settings and mappings only when it doesn't yet exist.
+To re-create the index with correct configuration, delete it first: `URL.index.delete` and
+create it afterwards: `URL.create_elasticsearch_index`.

 It may well be reasonable to wrap the index creation logic declared with `Tire.index('urls').create`
 in a class method of your model, in a module method, etc, to have better control on index creation when
 bootstrapping the application with Rake tasks or when setting up the test suite.